Add/Drop a Class

 - Students receiving financial aid should consult with the MCC Financial Aid Office prior to withdrawing as withdrawing from courses or the College may impact their semester financial aid award and future eligibility.

-- Students requiring special approvals by a counselor/advisor to withdraw, including International Students on an F-1 visa/status and NJ Stars students, are unable to withdraw online and will need to first obtain the required signatures/approvals on the Add/Drop Change Form and submit it to the Office of the Registrar.
+- Students requiring special approvals by a counselor/advisor to withdraw, including International Students on an F-1 visa/status and NJ Stars students, are unable to withdraw online and will need to first obtain the required signatures/approvals on the Add/Drop Change Form and submit it to the Enrollment Services.

 - Withdrawal from developmental education course(s) may limit the courses for which a student may register next semester.
 Students will need to re-register for the withdrawn developmental education course(s) in the next semester enrolled.